-These Peach Frozen Yogurt Popsicles (ice lollies), are made with only 3 ingredients and are naturally gluten-free.
+My Peach Frozen Yogurt Popsicles (ice lollies) use only three ingredients and naturally contain no gluten.
 Using fresh, seasonal peaches, they are a healthier way to cool off in the summer heat for the whole family to enjoy.

 Holding a peach frozen yogurt popsicle with more in the background